alecramsay/pg/docs/index.markdown

 My plan mirrored the hypotheses:

-1. First, develop an automated solution generating baseline districts \-- Justin Levitt keyed me into the idea that baseline districts are maximally population compact (vs. geometric compact), based on physics concept of moment of inertia.
+1. First, develop an automated method for generating baseline districts \-- Justin Levitt keyed me into the idea that baseline districts are maximally population compact (vs. geometric compact), based on physics concept of moment of inertia.
 Some searching led me to